MarkenJaden/Nekos.lol/README.md

 The rest of the application you don't really need to pay attention to, unless you want to add a bigger feature, but with such ambition I assume you have the necessary knowledge.

-Once you're happy with your change you can just open a pullrequest, I'll take a quick look over it, and thanks to GitHub Actions your changes are live on the website just a few minutes later, it's really not hard :)
+Once you're happy with your change you can just open a pull request, I'll take a quick look over it, and thanks to GitHub Actions your changes are live on the website just a few minutes later, it's really not hard :)

 **If there are any questions you can always reach me via Discord (MarkenJaden#7787) ^^**